HackYourFuture/Assignments/test-runner/README.md

 *** Unit Test Error Report ***

+- giveCompliment should take a single parameter
-- giveCompliment should contain a `const` array named `compliments` with 10 strings
+- giveCompliment should include a `compliments` array initialized with 10 strings No such array found
 - giveCompliment should give a random compliment: You are `compliment`, `name`!

 No linting errors detected.